great-expectations/great_expectations/docs/source/core_concepts/expectations.rst

 This instant feedback helps you zero in on exceptions very quickly, taking a lot of the pain and guesswork out of early data exploration.

-Capture More About Your Data
+Capture more about your data
 ------------------------------------------------------------------------------

 Build expectations as you conduct exploratory data analysis to ensure insights about data processes and pipelines remain part of your team's knowldege.
 Great Expectations's library of Expectations has been developed by a broad cross-section of data scientists and engineers.
 Check out the :ref:`glossary`; it covers all kinds of practical use cases: